 Relying on one resource for most of the growth is risky.
 If, for any reason, factors outside the church’s control affect that resource, for example, a sudden loss of reputation, a key pastor, or Sunday school teachers, then there is no alternative driver of growth.
 Thus, two or three good resources enable a church to get through a difficult patch if one of those resources is suffering.

 3. Improve the Quality of the Resource Before its Quantity

 Give due attention to improving the effectiveness of the resource.
 The parameter number recruited per year per resource is more sensitive than the resource generated per person.
 Thus, improvements in the effectiveness of the resource will have more effect on growth than generating more of the resource.
 For example, a higher quality Sunday School that attracts more people is better than just making it bigger.
 The higher quality, which gives higher church recruitment, will naturally increase church size.
 Likewise, improvements in the quality of pastoral care, the sort that people outside the church find helpful, will aid growth more than just making more care available.

 Closing the back door of the church always helps raise the capacity limit of the church.
 A lower leaving rate makes the resource more effective on net growth.

 5. Prevent Resource Depletion

-Many resources deplete.
-People leave the church for natural reasons, leaving Bible studies, Sunday Schools, social programmes etc. But others leave due to events in the church that hurt them, hinder them serving God etc. Good pastoral care of people will help reduce this resource depletion, and of course, make more contented people.
-As the church grows, the likelihood of such adverse effects on people increases and leaders should be on the lookout for early signs of difficulties.
+Many resources are depleted.
+People leave the church for natural reasons, leaving Bible studies, Sunday Schools, social programmes etc. But others leave due to events in the church that hurt them, hinder them serving God etc. Good pastoral care of people will help reduce this resource depletion and, of course, make more contented people.
+As the church grows, the likelihood of such adverse effects on people increases, and leaders should be on the lookout for early signs of difficulties.